a1n13a1n13d4/Face-Recognition-Project/README.md

    - Your pull request will be reviewed by the project maintainers.
 Please be responsive to any feedback or requests for changes.
    - Once your pull request is approved, it will be merged into the main branch.

+### Guidelines

+- **Code Style:** Ensure your code adheres to the project’s coding style and conventions.
+- **Documentation:** Include appropriate comments and documentation for your changes, especially if introducing new features or modifying existing ones.
+- **Testing:** Write unit tests for any new functionality, and ensure that all existing tests pass before submitting your pull request.

 Thank you for your interest in contributing!
 Your efforts help make this project better for everyone.

 ---